-The company (through its subsidiaries) has received approval to apply a Matching Adjustment and a Volatility Adjustment to certain lines of business, and has approval to use the Transitional Measure on Technical Provisions (for CLL) and the transitional risk-free interest rate term structure (for CLIRe).
+The company (through its subsidiaries) has approval to apply a Matching Adjustment (MA) and a Volatility Adjustment (VA) to certain lines of business, and has approval to use the TMTP (for CLL and MGMA Life) and the transitional risk-free interest rate term structure (for CLReI).
 The table below shows the impact on the company's solvency ratio of these.

-At 31 December 2017 Solvency Ratio

-Base 145%

-Base with no Matching Adjustment 121%

-Base with no Volatility Adjustment 139%

-Base with no transitional risk-free interest rate term structure 140%

-Base with no Transitional Measure on Technical Provisions 106%
+At 31 December 2018 Solvency Ratio 2017 Solvency Ratio Base 150% 145% Base with no Matching Adjustment 105% 121% Base with no Volatility Adjustment 137% 139% Base with no transitional risk-free interest rate term structure 145% 140% Base with no Transitional Measure on Technical Provisions 104% 106%